AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/legendary-group/silver-dragon.md

 ---
 # Silver Dragon

-## Lair actions
+## Lair Actions
 _Source: Monster Manual_

 On initiative count 20 (losing initiative ties), the dragon takes a lair action to cause one of the following effects:

 - The dragon creates fog as if it had cast the [fog cloud](Інструменти%20ДМ/CLI/spells/fog-cloud-xphb.md) spell.
 The fog lasts until initiative count 20 on the next round.
 - A blisteringly cold wind blows through the lair near the dragon.
-Each creature within 120 feet of the dragon must succeed on a DC 15 Constitution saving throw or take 5 (`d10`) cold damage.
+Each creature within 120 feet of the dragon must succeed on a DC 15 Constitution saving throw or take 5 (`1d10`) cold damage.
 Gases and vapors are dispersed by the wind, and unprotected flames are extinguished.
 Protected flames, such as lanterns, have a 50 percent chance of being extinguished.

 ### Additional Lair Action